Skip to Main Content

 Not all treaty-monitoring bodies are UN bodies.
 In some cases, the treaty-monitoring is carried out by UN bodies.
 In other cases, the treaty-monitoring body is independent from the UN.

-For more information about researching the UN's monitoring of conventions, see the
+For more information about researching the UN's monitoring of conventions, see the Treaties page of these research guides:

 Research the Drafting of Treaties